Interior Design Careers

 What does a Commercial Interior Designer do?

-- Maintain knowledge of local building regulations and council requirements
+• Keep your knowledge of local building codes and council requirements up to date

 Residential Interior Designer

-Plan meaningful interior spaces for residential requirements and activities.
+Create meaningful interior spaces for homes and accommodations.

-Defining and shaping the character of homes, Residential Interior Designers collaborate with consultants, architects and tradespeople to exceed client expectations.
-These clients may include individual home owners, as well as private and governmental developers for multiple-unit housing solutions.
-Employment in this field can range from interior design studios to architectural firms, or launching your own business to work on luxury residences and housing projects.
+Defining and shaping the character of homes, Residential Interior Designers collaborate with consultants, architects and tradespeople to create spaces that matter.
+Clients can include homeowners and private and governmental developers for multiple-unit housing solutions.
+Take on work at interior design studios or architectural firms, or you can launch your own business to work on projects that inspire you.

 What does a Residential Interior Designer do?